selab-gatech/AutoRestTest/README.md

 Watch this [demonstration video](https://www.youtube.com/watch?v=VVus2W8rap8) of AutoRestTest to learn how it solves complex challenges in automated REST API testing, as well as its configuration, execution steps, and output.

+> [!NOTE]
+> Following the release of the demonstration video, the code base has been refactored.
+> Refer to this `README.md` for the most current setup and execution details.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=VVus2W8rap8">
     <img src="https://img.youtube.com/vi/VVus2W8rap8/0.jpg" alt="Watch the video">